kamu-data/kamu-cli/README.md

 <details>
 <summary><b>Science & Research</b></summary>

-One of the driving forces behind `kamu`'s design was the [ongoing reproducibility crisis](https://www.nature.com/articles/533452a) in science, which we believe to a large extent is caused by our poor data management practices.
+One of the driving forces behind `kamu`'s design was the [ongoing reproducibility crisis](https://www.nature.com/articles/533452a) in science, which we believe in a large extent is caused by our poor data management practices.

 After incidents like [The Surgisphere scandal](https://www.the-scientist.com/features/the-surgisphere-scandal-what-went-wrong--67955) the sentiment in research is changing from assuming that all research is done in good faith, to considering any research unreliable until proven otherwise.